Network Security Monitoring

 - Access to and retention of redacted data

 A redacted data set that does not include raw packet data but may still be personally identifiable, will be exported to the University’s enterprise log management server.
-The Director of Information Security may approve access to the enterprise log management server for BU technology support staff if there is a legitimate business need.
+The Executive Director may approve access to the enterprise log management server for BU technology support staff if there is a legitimate business need.
 Redacted logs may be retained for up to 365 days.

 - Netflow logs

 Netflow logs contain records of network traffic but no content and therefore no personally identifiable information.
-The Director of Information Security may approve access to Netflow logs for BU technology support staff if there is a legitimate business need.
+The Executive Director may approve access to Netflow logs for BU technology support staff if there is a legitimate business need.
 Netflow logs are retained up to 180 days.

 - Extracts and copies of logs

 - Other access to logs

-Use of any network monitoring data for any other purposes, including academic or research purposes, must be approved by the Information Security Officer.
-Depending on the circumstances, review by the Provost or their designee, Office of the General Counsel, and/or Institutional Review Board (IRB) may also be necessary.
+Use of any network monitoring data for any other purposes, including academic or research purposes, must be approved by the Executive Director.
+Depending on the circumstances, review by the Provost or their designee, OGC and/or IRB may also be necessary.

 Alterations to List of Network Monitoring Technologies

-In the normal course, changes to the list of monitoring technologies above will require the prior approval of the ISBC Governance Committee.
-In emergent situations, the Vice President of IS&T may direct Information Security to implement additional features to protect the network until such time as the ISBC Governance Committee may be informed and provided the opportunity for review.
-This ISBC Governance Committee will review and update this policy accordingly.
+In the normal course, changes to the list of monitoring technologies above will require the prior approval of the CSIS Governance Committee.
+In emergent situations, the Vice President of IS&T may direct Information Security to implement additional features to protect the network until such time as the CSIS Governance Committee may be informed and provided the opportunity for review.
+This CSIS Governance Committee will review and update this policy accordingly.

 Updates to Configuration of Network Monitoring Technologies

 Network monitoring technologies require routine maintenance and updates to remain effective.
-The Director of Information Security may determine that updated threat intelligence requires manual or automatic implementation of new rules within such technologies.
-Whenever practicable (such as when there is no emergent vulnerability), the Director of Information Security will request review of the changes by the ISBC Governance Committee, which will review and update this policy accordingly.
+The Executive Director may determine that updated threat intelligence requires manual or automatic implementation of new rules within such technologies.
+Whenever practicable (such as when there is no emergent vulnerability), the Executive Director will request review of the changes by the CSIS Governance Committee, which will review and update this policy accordingly.